 Be aware of these household pollutants and how you can prevent storm water pollution:

 - Do not dump anything into the streets, gutter, or storm drain inlets.

 - Household fertilizers, pesticides, and other hazardous wastes are toxic.
-Always follow the directions on the container, avoid application before rain, and avoid runoff.
+Always follow the directions on the container, avoid application before the rain, and avoid a runoff.

 - Avoid washing off driveways, sidewalks, and walkways.

 - Pet waste contains harmful bacteria.
 Always pick up after your pet and dispose of waste in a nearby trash can.

 - Prevent unnecessary irrigation runoff by fixing sprinkler heads or installing drip irrigation.